wwarriner/uabrc.github.io/docs/data_management/transfer/tutorial/globus_individual_tutorial.md

 [Return to the Top](#globus-tutorials-for-individual-researchers)

-## What is the Difference Between Mapped Collections and Guest Collections?
+## What Is the Difference Between Mapped Collections and Guest Collections?

 Mapped Collections: